bigchaindb/bigchaindb-driver/docs/quickstart.rst

 .. warning::

    The instructions below were tested on Ubuntu 16.04 LTS.
    They should also work on other Linux distributions and on macOS.
-The driver might work on Windows as well, but we do not guarantee it.
-We recommend to set up (e.g. via Docker For Windows) an Ubuntu VM there.
+   For other operating systems, we recommend using an Ubuntu virtual machine (VM).

 The BigchainDB Python Driver depends on: